Macrometacorp/docs/docs/integrations/index.md

 This feature is currently in beta.
 Contact support@macrometa.com if you want to try it out.
 :::

-## Data Source, Integration, Connection
+## Data Source, Connector, Connection

 These terms are used frequently when discussing integrations.